-Pacific Oaks currently offers several pathways for completing coursework required for either a Preliminary Multiple Subject Teaching Credential or a Preliminary Education Specialist Instruction Credential.
+Pacific Oaks currently offers several pathways for completing coursework required for either a Preliminary Multiple Subject Teaching Credential or a Preliminary Education Specialist Instruction Credential in California.
 Students may complete the course requirements for credentialing as a stand-alone program or within the context of a joint degree/credential program.

 Joint Degree/Credential programs: